shahzadmasud/cli.rpg/README.md

 ## Goal
 The goal was to write a command line based role playing game.

-This project is as a recruitment puzzle and requested stories/constraints are confidential

 ## General comments
 * due to shortage of time, working on test is not done, however spock is a great framework to add test in this one with great coverage